 In federal loans, there is a qualifying amount on how much the student can borrow each year and cumulatively during the entire duration of the loan.
-This can be less from the amount actually required to beat the tuition fee then private loans comes into the picture as they offer loan upto the amount which is the cost of attendance of the student.
+This can be less from the amount actually required to beat the tuition fee then private loans come into the picture as they offer loan up to the amount which is the cost of attendance of the student.
 This is how private loans play a major role in paying the loan.

 Flexible borrowing options

-As the interest rates differs in case of private loans because of the presence of numerous lenders in the market, the borrower has different options to take the loan unlike federal loans which offers fixed interest rate.
-Secondly, private loans focus more on the good credits, the eligibility criteria and other things rather than providing loans on the basis of the students needs.
+As the interest rates differ in case of private loans because of the presence of numerous lenders in the market, the borrower has different options to take the loan, unlike federal loans which offer fixed interest rates.
+Secondly, private loans focus more on the good credits, the eligibility criteria and other things rather than providing loans on the basis of the student's needs.

 Lower interest rates

 Sometimes, it’s possible to get a rate lesser than what the federal loans are offering and the reason for that can be the high creditworthiness of that borrower or co-signer.
 And this can become a more cost-effective deal from the borrower's end.

 Situations to go for private student loans